insaneinthemembrane/AtcCoin/README.md

 To connect to the network make an AtcCoin.conf.
 See the sample [here](https://github.com/insaneinthemembrane/AtcCoin/blob/master/AtcCoin.conf).
 Start AtcCoin-qt, the quit it.
 Search for %appdata% on your computer.
 There will be a folder called AtcCoin.
 Simply copy the AtcCoin.conf there.
 Then restart the qt.

+# Download wallet

 **The wallet is available [here](https://github.com/insaneinthemembrane/AtcCoin/blob/master/release/atccoin-qt.zip)**.

+# AtcCoinon Nova

+AtcCoin is being delisted from the new Nova Exchange, but until then it can be found trading [here](https://novaexchange.com/market/BTC_ATCC/).

 # AtcCoin is a pile of crap